piyushsachdeva/Python-AI-Space-Exploration-Game/README.md

-# Python Based AI Space Simulator Game
+# Python-Based AI Space Simulator Game

 Welcome to the Python-based AI Space Simulator Game!
 This interactive text-based adventure allows players to guide a space traveler named Nova on a quest to find the legendary Star Crystal.
 The game dynamically adapts to players' decisions, creating a branching narrative with various outcomes.